h2non/fw/README.md

 Run the tasks array of functions in parallel, without waiting until the previous function has completed

+Once the `tasks` have completed, the results are passed to the final `callback` as an array

 ##### arguments

 - **tasks** - An array containing functions to run.
 Each function is passed a `callback(err, result)`